DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 | *Figure 2.
 Training Samples From MSLS - Cropped and Transformed*|
 | ![OK](../images/translation/train_samples_eu.png) |

 Throughout this project, I used Mapillary's Street-Level Sequences data (MSLS).
 Mapillary provides a platform for crowd-sourced maps and street-level imagery, and publishes computer vision research using data collected from this platform.
 Mapillary has made this and other data publicly available for [download](https://www.mapillary.com/dataset/places) (**Note**: [GH Issue](https://github.com/mapillary/mapillary_sls/issues/23)).
 In total, MSLS contains 1.6 million images from 30 major cities on six-continents and covers different seasons, weather, daylight conditions, structural settings, etc. The models discussed in this post here was trained on a sample of ~1.2 million images with geographic distribution shown below.
-The remaining images were reserved for hyperparameter tuning, cross-validation, model evaluation, etc. In total, the training data was about 45GB, just a bit too large to fit in the GPU memory of most less-expensive training instances.
+The remaining images were reserved for hyperparameter tuning, cross-validation, model evaluation, etc. In total, the training data was about 45GB, just a bit too large to fit in the GPU memory of the tested training instances.

 <details>
-<summary><strong>Table 1.1 — Count of Mapillary Training Images By Metro Area</strong></summary>
+<summary><strong>Table 1.1 — Count of Mapillary Training Images By Metro Area &mdash; Click To Expand</strong></summary>
 | Metro Area    | % of Sample | Approx. Count |
 |:--------------|:-----------:|----------:|
 | Amman         |       0.14% |     1,702 |